nlfox/nlfox.github.io/content/post/rk3588-proxmox.md

 ## Why Arm & Why RK3588

-It's efficient with all the things I need, and it saves me a cup of coffee per month.
+It's efficient at a unbeatable level compared to x64, with all the things I need.
+Idle at 5w, it can save me a cup of coffee per month.
 Why not?

 ## Download system image